coltons1/restaurant-data-analysis-guided-project/README.md

     return int(value)
 dataframe['book_table']=dataframe['book_table'].apply(handleBooking)
 ```
-I used this handleBooking function to convert the 'Yes' and 'No' from the 'book_table' column of the data frame to '1's and '0's for easier processing.
+I used this handleBooking function to convert the 'Yes' and 'No' from the 'book_table' column of the data frame to '1's and '0's.
+This made it easier for me to work on
+finding which restaurants offered reservations compared to those that do not.

 ### How many restaurants allow you to book a table?
 This was a simpler question I used as a jumping off point.
 I used matplotlib and seaborn to create a countplot base off of the 'book_table' section of my dataframe.
+I used a countplot here because it was one of the first plots I made with seaborn and matplotlib and seemed like an easy fit for this application and the next.
+Simply
+totaling the restaurants that do or do not allow reservations.
 <p align="center">
   <img src="./my-figures/Figure_1.png" alt="Figure 1: A count plot from seaborn and matplotlib titled 'Restaurants that allow reservations.'"/>
 </p>
-Obviously, the graph shows that the restaurants that allow reserving tables is in the minority.
-So we are dealing with a smaller subset of our main dataset.
+Obviously, the graph shows that the restaurants that allow reserving tables is in the minority, under even 10 restaraunts.
+This will greatly impact the effectiveness of
+my conclusions later because of such a small sample size.

 ### What types of restaurants allow you to book a table?
 Here I wanted to break down that previous graph down to only the 'Yes' section.
+This allows the viewers to gain a better understanding of which types of restaurants
+often allow reservations.
+I was personally surprised that Cafes were the most common, I would have expected Dining to be the most common.
+However, the sample is extremely small,
+about 8 elements.
+Additionally there may be a difference in culture as this data is from 'Zomato' which is an Indian food delivery app.

 <p align="center">
   <img src="./my-figures/Figure_2.png" alt="Figure 2: A count plot from seaborn and matplotlib titled '# of restaurant types that allow booking.'"/>